Phil Crooks is a Chartered Accountant with over forty years of experience in accounting, auditing, and investigations.

 - advising audit partners and firms subject to formal complaint by the regulator

-- investigation into allegations of accounting misstatements in connection with £billion civil litigation and regulatory investigation in the UK and wire fraud in the US
+- investigating allegations of accounting misstatements in connection with £billion civil litigation and regulatory investigation in the UK and wire fraud in the US

-- testifying expert on the tracing of monies in a £250 million fraud
+- providing expert testimony in relation to the tracing of monies in a £250 million fraud

 - reviewing and challenging the support for a large warranty claim arising from an accounting “black hole”

 - acting as testifying and advisory expert in connection with disputes arising from sale and purchase agreements

 - acting as testifying expert on the accounting treatment of tax schemes